Make your own Gigantosaurus Dinosaur Feet for National Dinosaur Day!

 Now you have made your very own Gigantosaurus Dinosaur Feet, it is time for a good stomp a round!!
 Roar!

 A big thank you to Tiny Pop for sponsoring this super fun project!
+Let’s dive into this adventurous series on Tiny Pop, by following in their footsteps – literally!
+Join me in making dinosaur feet to wear whilst you watch your new favourite dinosaur show, Gigantosaurus!
 I hope you have enjoyed it as much as we have.
 And have a Happy National Dinosaur Day!!